 "Vulnerability is the core, the heart, the center of meaningful human experiences," explains Dr Brown.
 Being vulnerable enables us to develop radical empathy towards ourselves and others, thus opening us up to the possibility of making new friends and forming meaningful connections.

-Small gestures like being on time, saying “thank you”, being respectful online, or holding the elevator door open for strangers do not involve a lot of effort, but convey a positive tone and genuine interest on your behalf.
+You can easily show kindness to others and become a nicer person through small gestures, such as being on time, saying “thank you”, being respectful online, or holding the elevator door open for strangers.
+These acts of politeness do not involve a lot of effort, but convey a positive tone and genuine interest on your behalf.

 However, take care to avoid the lure of lying to appear polite, as that would be a violation of trust.
 Instead, strive towards articulating your thoughts and convey your feelings in an open and honest manner, albeit respectfully.

-The power of kindness is real, as we seldom forget an act of kindness bestowed on us, even as we may fail to recall other things.
+The power of kindness is real, and we seldom forget an act of goodwill bestowed on us, even if we may fail to recall other things.
 Nice people understand the ‘ripple effect’ that kindness creates, wherein the acts of benevolence inspire more people to extend the same kindness to others around them.

 You need not go out of your way every time to extend kindness.
 In fact, one can carry out random acts of kindness like running errands for an elderly neighbor or volunteering for a cause you genuinely care about.
 Don’t forget to choose kindness every day for yourself as well.
 After all, you can only truly learn how to be a nicer person through practising self-compassion and self-care.